Sofia Locklear

 Biography

 Dr. Sofia Locklear is an Assistant Professor of Sociology at the University of Toronto Mississauga.
-She is an enrolled member of the Lumbee Tribe of North Carolina and is 3rd generation Ukrainian from Kenora, Ontario.
-She graduated with her PhD in Sociology from the University of New Mexico in 2021 and was a recipient of the American Sociological Association Minority Fellowship Program in 2020-2021 (MFP Cohort 47).
+She graduated with her Ph.D. in Sociology from the University of New Mexico in 2021 and was a recipient of the American Sociological Association's Minority Fellowship Program in 2020-2021 (MFP Cohort 47).
 Her research more broadly studies the racialization of Indigenous people in North America.
-This includes but is not limited to white identify formation, health and education outcomes for Indigenous people, as well as applied Indigenous Evaluation in the field of public health.
-Theoretically, her work draws upon and extends established literature on racial formation, critical whiteness studies, critical race theory, and critical Indigenous studies.
-Methodologically, she gathers and analyzes qualitative data as it illuminates the complexities of inequity.
-Yet, she is also interested in the numerical outcomes that manifest for Indigenous people, and if she must will conduct quantitative data analyses to complement the qualitative work.
-Funded through the National Science Foundation, Sofia and her collogue Elizabeth Korver-Glenn, are currently working on a National Science Foundation funded project on the housing experiences of American Indian/Alaska Native people living in urban settings across the United States.
+This includes but is not limited to white identity formation, housing and health outcomes for urban Indigenous people, as well as applied Indigenous Evaluation in the field of public health.
+She is an enrolled member of the Lumbee Tribe of North Carolina.

 Recent Publications